stevebuk1/pv_opt_app/README.md

 If you are currently running PV_opt under AppDaemon, follow this section, otherwise go to Installation Instuctions.

+Make a copy of your config.yaml in /HomeAssistant/AppDaemon/apps/config.config.yaml

+Stop Appdaemon (or remove Pv_opt from AppDaemon if you have other AppDeamon apps still running)

+Open your Home Assistant instance and show the add app repository dialog with a specific repository URL pre-filled.
+Go to settings, apps, install app, custom repositories

+Add '[https://github.com/stevebuk1/pv_opt_app)](https://github.com/stevebuk1/pv_opt_app)' as a new repository image

+Take your preivously copied config.yaml and put it at /addon_configs/xxxxxxxxxxxx.

+Click restart on the app if need be (it might start automatically anyway)

+Please note the xxxxxxx.log will be in this addon_configs directory also.

+Remember: Do not run the Pv_opt App at the same time as Pv_opt within AppDaemon.

 <h2>Installation Instructions</h2>

+Follow these instructions if you are installing Pv_opt for the very first time.

 Open your Home Assistant instance and show the add app repository dialog with a specific repository URL pre-filled.
 Go to settings, apps, install app, custom repositories